Purslane (Portulaca oleracea)

 Genus - Portulaca

-Something that I have never read of, but experienced firsthand, is that purslane folds up in the night, standing erect as if to keep its leaves away from the dirt and protected from pests and molds.
-This is a picture of the same patch as the first picture, taken around four in the morning.
+Something that I have never read of, but experienced firsthand, is that purslane folds up in the night, standing erect as if to keep its leaves away from the dirt and protected from pests, molds and such.
+The picture below is the same patch as that in the above picture, taken around four in the morning.

 Weeds